Last Updated on November 12, 2022 by Audrey Scott

 How to get to the Alay Mountains from Osh

 Many of the treks in the Alay Mountains use Sary Mogul or Sary Tash as a base.
 Both villages are accessible by public transport from Osh either by marshrutka or shared taxi.
-Check out this transportation schedule for times and prices of transport from Osh city to regional villages and destinations.

 Much of what we include in our How to Pack for a Trek article still applies here.
 However, we offer a customized Alay Mountains trekking packing list to ensure you have what you need to be comfortable in the mountains yet don’t overpack.